 Dental disease isn’t just a Pomsky issue.
 Dental disease can occur in any breed.
 It can happen early as well.
 Most dogs suffer from dental disease by the age of the three.
 Proper dental hygiene doesn’t seem to cross many pet parents’ minds.
 But, it should.

-- The Pomsky is loving, energetic, playful, and self-assured; traits both the Siberian Husky and Pomeranian have.
+- The Pomsky puppies are loving, energetic, playful, and self-assured; traits both the Siberian Husky and Pomeranian have.
 These dogs are very intelligent, but they inherit their parents’ temperaments and can be significantly harder to train than other dogs.

 - It can be unpredictable, as it really depends on each dog’s parents, but on the whole they’re described as gentle, playful, and confident.